 Olaf-Proof Raspberry Cupcakes

-If you, dear Reader, are not currently being forced to appear in a play written by Al Funcoot, you can experience the true pretences of actual Raspberry Cupcakes by following the recipe I have provided below.
+If you, dear Reader, are not currently being forced to appear in a play written by Al Funcoot, you can experience the true pretences of actual Raspberry Cupcakes by following my recipe.
 In it, the juices of lovely fresh raspberries are baked right into the cupcakes, coloring them pink and infusing them with delightful raspberry flavor.
 An extra raspberry has also been hidden inside each one, where Olaf will never find it.
-The cupcakes are then frosted with Lemony-Basil Buttercream, which is deliciously unique, but intentionally given a name that Olaf would despise so that he'll never want to try it.
+The cupcakes are then frosted with Lemony-Basil Buttercream, which is deliciously unique, but intentionally given a name that Olaf would despise so that he'll never want to lick it.